PKUFlyingPig/homepage/content/publication/fastgen/index.md

 ---
-title: 'AlpaServe: Statistical Multiplexing with Model Parallelism for Deep Learning Serving'
+title: 'Fast Distributed Inference Serving for Large Language Models'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Bingyang Wu
-  - Zhuohan Li
+  - Yinmin Zhong
-  - Lianmin Zheng
+  - Zili Zhang
-  - admin
+  - Gang Huang
-  - Vincent Liu
+  - Xuanzhe Liu
-  - Ying Sheng
   - Xin Jin
-  - Yanping Huang
-  - Zhifeng Chen
-  - Hao Zhang
-  - Joseph E. Gonzalez
-  - Ion Stoica

 # Author notes (optional)
 author_notes: